sanjay123-321/Smart_Vehicle_Identification/README.md

 # Smart_Vehicle_Identification
-Detects number plate and extracts the number with timestamp.
+Detects number plate and extracts the number along with timestamp.